Skip to main content

 Finding the right OSINT solution

 Sources scanned should include both established and emerging social media sites; not just mainstream message boards, but niche, often distasteful boards.
 They should examine sites that host varying types of media, including video sites and streaming communities.
-Along with reputable news sources, your solution should search blogs and similar sites.
+Along with reputable news sources, your systems should search blogs and similar sites.

 Semantic understanding can also help organizations understand new representations of words.
 It can search for emojis meant to evoke violence: skulls, bombs, swords, and others.
-It can detect codes and symbols used to denote drug sales: “Aunt Hazel” is heroin, a snowflake emoji can represent cocaine.
+It can detect codes and symbols used to denote drug sales: “Aunt Hazel” is “heroin,” a snowflake emoji can represent cocaine.
 Finally, it can help detect coded hate speech — a significant benefit to venues hosting events geared toward populations that are often subjected to bigotry.

 Endnotes

-1. Wikipedia, “Boston Marathon bombing,” accessed April 2024, https://en.wikipedia.org/wiki/Boston_Marathon_bombing#:~:text=During%20questioning%2C%20Dzhokhar%20said%20that,was%20following%20his%20brother's%20lead.
+1. Wikipedia, “Boston Marathon bombing,” accessed December 2025, https://en.wikipedia.org/wiki/Boston_Marathon_bombing#:~:text=During%20questioning%2C%20Dzhokhar%20said%20that,was%20following%20his%20brother's%20lead.

-2. Babel Street webinar, “From Physical to Digital Security: Take a Holistic Approach to Securing Your Venue,” accessed April 2024, https://www.babelstreet.com/landing/how-to-protect-your-event-before-it-starts
+2. Babel Street webinar, “From Physical to Digital Security: Take a Holistic Approach to Securing Your Venue,” accessed December 2025, https://www.babelstreet.com/landing/how-to-protect-your-event-before-it-starts

-3. Wikipedia, “Manchester Arena bombing,” accessed April 2024, https://en.wikipedia.org/wiki/Manchester_Arena_bombing
+3. Wikipedia, “Manchester Arena bombing,” accessed December 2025, https://en.wikipedia.org/wiki/Manchester_Arena_bombing

-8. Peterson, J., Densley, J., Spaulding, J., & Higgins, S., “How Mass Public Shooters Use Social Media: Exploring Themes and Future Direction,” Social Media + Society, accessed April 2024, https://doi.org/10.1177/20563051231155101
+7. Peterson, J., Densley, J., Spaulding, J., & Higgins, S., “How Mass Public Shooters Use Social Media: Exploring Themes and Future Direction,” Social Media + Society, accessed December 2025, https://doi.org/10.1177/20563051231155101

-9. Suciu, Peter, “Social Media Increasingly Linked to Mass Shootings,” Forbes.com, May 2022, https://www.forbes.com/sites/petersuciu/2022/05/25/social-media-increasingly-linked-with-mass-shootings/?sh=45b045aa3c73
+8. Suciu, Peter, “Social Media Increasingly Linked to Mass Shootings,” Forbes.com, May 2022, https://www.forbes.com/sites/petersuciu/2022/05/25/social-media-increasingly-linked-with-mass-shootings/?sh=45b045aa3c73

-10. Lee, Morgan and Weber, Paul J., “The Texas Shooter in a Racist Walmart Attack is Going to Prison: Here’s What You Need to Know About the Case,” Associated Press, July 2023, https://apnews.com/article/el-paso-walmart-texas-crusius-bf7d25f3567959ee8b121deabcf1d9a1
+9. Lee, Morgan and Weber, Paul J., “The Texas Shooter in a Racist Walmart Attack is Going to Prison: Here’s What You Need to Know About the Case,” Associated Press, July 2023, https://apnews.com/article/el-paso-walmart-texas-crusius-bf7d25f3567959ee8b121deabcf1d9a1

 Disclaimer: